bentoml/BentoML/docs/source/guides/build-options.rst

 Build a Bento
 -------------

 With a ``bentofile.yaml`` file, you build a Bento by running ``bentoml build``.
 Note that this command is part of the ``bentoml deploy`` workflow.
-You should use this command only if you want to build a Bento without deploying it to BentoCloud.
+You should use this command only if you want to build a Bento without :doc:`deploying it to BentoCloud </bentocloud/how-tos/create-deployments>`.

 .. code-block:: bash